 &lt;sup>1Side note: Languages are fascinating artifacts, because they are carefully engineered to tradeoff a range of concerns like the ones in this list (while retaining efficiency and a host of other important features).
-If you're interested in this material, you should take a more substantial and upper-level course than 2135.
-For now, your best bet at WPI is the graduate course CS536 [Programming Language Design], which undergraduates can count as a 4000-level class.
+If you're interested in this material, you should take a more substantial and upper-level course than 1102.
+Starting 2005-6, CS 4536 (Programming Language Design) will be offered every-other year; a similar course is the annual graduate course CS536 [Programming Language Design], which undergraduates can count as a 4000-level class.